i3iorn/event_mesh_protocol/event_mesh.md

 ### 2.2.4 Join Payload
 For Join events, the payload MUST include information about the NODE's capabilities and configuration.
 This information helps other NODEs understand how to interact with the joining NODE.

-The join payload MUST include the following TLVs:
+The join payload MUST include the following TLVs as defined in section 6:
 * **Node ID**: A unique identifier for the NODE, such as a UUID.
 * **Supported Types**: A bit field indicating the event types supported by the NODE.
 * **Max Relationships**: The maximum number of relationships the NODE can support.
 * **Heartbeat Interval**: The recommended interval for sending Heartbeat events.
 * **Status**: Application-specific status information.
-* **Signature**: An Ed25519 signature for the Join event.
+* **Signature - Strong(0xA4)**: An Ed25519 signature for the Join event.

 See section 6 for details on TLV format and types.